avseoul/avseoul.github.io/portfolio-alt/README.md

 #### What

-Prototyping various designs for work boards where you pin items
+Prototyping various designs and behavious for work boards where you pin items

 **Transitions**